jbossdemocentral/3scale-api-workshop/docs/install.md

 ### Pre-requisites

+You will need an OpenShift Container Platform to install this workshop on.
+You can order a vanilla provisioning from the Red Hat Product Demo System (RHPDS) following this [instructions](https://mojo.redhat.com/docs/DOC-1175640).

 To install the 3scale API Workshop, you need to have a host machine with the latest stable release version of the OpenShift client tools.

 You can download the OpenShift Client Tools from [Red Hat Developers Portal Site](https://developers.redhat.com/products/openshift/download/) or follow the instructions on how to [Install the CLI](https://docs.openshift.com/container-platform/3.9/cli_reference/get_started_cli.html#installing-the-cli) from the openshift.com webpage.